Joshua ben Perachiah: With Nittai of Arbela, second of five pairs of scholars

 He and his colleague Nittai of Arbela were the second of the five pairs (Zugot) of scholars who received and transmitted Jewish tradition.

 At the time of the persecution of the Pharisees by John Hyrcanus (c.
-134-104 BC), Joshua was deposed — a disgrace to which his words in Menachot 109b apparently allude.
-However in Sanhedrin 107b and Sotah 47a it was during the persecutions of Pharisees 88-76 BC by Alexander Jannaeus, not John Hyrcanus whose persecution he fled.
-He fled to Alexandria, Egypt, but was recalled to Jerusalem when the persecutions ceased and the Pharisees again triumphed over the Sadducees.
+134-104 BC), Joshua was deposed — a disgrace to which his words in Menachot 109b allude.
+However, in Sanhedrin 107b and Sotah 47a, it was during the persecutions of Pharisees 88-76 BC by Alexander Jannaeus, not John Hyrcanus whose persecution he fled.
+He fled to Alexandria, but returned to Jerusalem when the persecutions ceased and the Pharisees again triumphed over the Sadducees.

 Teachings and advice

 The following ethical maxim found in the Ethics of the Fathers shows his gentle judgment of his fellow men and his eagerness to spread knowledge among the people: